Singular quadratic eigenvalue problems: Linearization and weak condition numbers: Introduction

 The numerical solution of singular eigenvalue problems is complicated by the existence of arbitrarily small matrix perturbations that move eigenvalues anywhere in the complex plane~\cite{kaagstrom20008}.
 Therefore, it may seem futile to attempt to compute such eigenvalues in finite precision arithmetic.
 On the other hand, it was recognized early on by Wilkinson~\cite{wilkinson1979kronecker} that the QZ algorithm~\cite{Golub2013} applied to a singular linear eigenvalue problem usually returns good eigenvalue approximations, despite the presence of perturbations introduced by roundoff error.
 More recently, De Ter\'an, Dopico, and Moro~\cite{de2008first} explained Wilkinson's observation by proving that perturbation directions causing arbitrarily large eigenvalue changes are rare; in fact, they form a set of measure zero.
 For the other perturbation directions, the eigenvalue sensitivity has been analyzed in~\cite{de2008first} and~\cite{de2010first} for linear and polynomial eigenvalue problems, respectively.
 These results are of a qualitative nature; in particular, they do not allow to draw conclusions on the eigenvalue error one should normally \emph{expect}.
 Building on~\cite{de2008first,de2010first}, Lotz and Noferini~\cite{lotz2020wilkinson} address this question by assuming that the perturbation directions are uniformly distributed on the sphere and deriving the expected value as well as a tail bound for the eigenvalue sensitivity.
 The latter yields an upper bound on the so called \emph{$\delta$-weak (stochastic) condition number}, a quantity introduced in~\cite{lotz2020wilkinson} that bounds the eigenvalue sensitivity with probability $1-\delta$ for prescribed $0 \le \delta < 1$.

 \emph{Linearization} is often the first step of numerical solvers for a quadratic eigenvalue problem, which usually means turning it into a linear eigenvalue problem of double size.
 Various different linearizations are available in the literature; the seminal work by Mackey et al.~\cite{mackey2006vector} identifies two useful vector spaces of linearizations, $\mathbb{L}_1$ and $\mathbb{L}_2$, which include the popular companion linearizations.
 The choice of linearization influences the reliability and accuracy of the eigenvalue solver.
 For regular matrix polynomials, Higham et al.~\cite{higham2006conditioning} have analyzed the effect of linearization on the eigenvalue condition numbers for linearizations in $\mathbb{DL} = \mathbb{L}_1\cap \mathbb{L}_2$ as well as companion linearizations.
 For a \emph{singular} matrix polynomial $P(\lambda)$, De T\'eran, Dopico and Mackey~\cite{de2009linearizations} showed that almost all elements from $\mathbb{L}_1$ and $\mathbb{L}_2$ still satisfy the usual definition of (strong) linearization.
 Additionally, they also explain how the so called minimal indices and minimal bases of $P$ are related to the minimal indices and minimal bases of the corresponding linearization.
-Interestingly, $\mathbb{DL}$ does \emph{not} contain a linearization for singular matrix polynomials.
+Interestingly, $\mathbb{DL}$ does \emph{not} contain a linearization for singular matrix polynomials; see~\cite{Dopico2022} for recent work how key quantities can still be recoverd from linearizations in $\mathbb{DL}$.